cihanozcelik/VulkanApp/README.md

     *   Meshes
     *   Materials / Shaders
     *   ...and related engine systems.
-4.  **Cross-Platform Aim:** While initially developed on macOS using MoltenVK, design the core C++ structure with cross-platform compatibility in mind for potential future ports to Windows or Linux.
+4.  **Cross-Platform Architecture:** Design the core C++ structure with cross-platform compatibility in mind for potential future ports to Windows or Linux. (**Note:** The current implementation is macOS-focused.)

 ## Setup and Building

+**Current Platform Focus:** This project is currently developed and tested primarily on **macOS** using **MoltenVK** (Vulkan on Metal).
+While prerequisites for other platforms are listed, the code may require minor modifications (e.g., conditional compilation for portability extensions/flags) to compile and run correctly on Windows or Linux with native Vulkan drivers.

 ### Prerequisites